alandaux/alandaux.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 [Scatterplot](figures/fig5DiffScatterplot.png)

-**Difference in Replication and Original Study for Vulnerability** [Vulnerability Difference](figures/VulDiff.png)
+**Difference in Reproduction and Original Study for Vulnerability** [Vulnerability Difference](figures/VulDiff.png)

 The difference between our reproduction of vulnerability in Malawi and that of the original study was similarly calculated using Spearman's Rho.
 The Spearman's Rho for this comparison was 0.271046, indicating a weak positive correlation between our vulnerability map and Malcomb's.

-Overall, the adaptive capacity map was supported by the replication, but the vulnerability map was not supported by the replication.
+Overall, the adaptive capacity map was supported by the reproduction, but the vulnerability map was not supported by the reproduction.

 ## Unplanned Deviations from the Protocol